NickRC6/nickrc6/README.md

 # Hi there 👋 I'm Nick

 🚀 **QA Automation Engineer** with a passion for building reliable test frameworks and experimenting with new tools.
-Additionally, I'm also partaking into the Backend Boot.dev course with Python.
+💻 **Backend Developer Wannabe** exploring backend development and server-side programming.
-🎮 On the side, I’m also diving into **Unity game development** with C# to bring some of my own ideas to life.
+🎮 **Game Dev Novice** On the side, I’m also diving into **Unity game development** with C# to bring some of my own ideas to life.

 ---